 Tips for Driving in Arizona

-Driving in Arizona and throughout the Southwestern U.S. is not like driving a lot of other states.
-Yes, there are major highways and well-traveled routes through cities and towns with any amenity a traveler might need.
+Driving in Arizona and throughout the Southwestern U.S. is not like driving in a lot of other states.
+Yes, there are major highways and well-traveled routes through cities and towns with any amenities a traveler might need.

 But, there are also remote roads with few services and spotty (at best) cell phone signals.
 Lucky for you, I’ve made plenty of road trip mistakes so you don’t have to.